-The Group's policy is to provide Executive Directors with a competitive market-based package in order to reward individual and Group performance and deliver outstanding Shareholder returns.
+The Group's policy is to provide Executive Directors with a competitive market-based package in order to reward individual and Group performance, and the delivery of outstanding Shareholder returns.

-The Remuneration Committee is committed to ensuring that the Company's key executive team is incentivised to drive sustainable earnings growth and returns to Shareholders, thereby creating a genuinely strong alignment of interests between management and investors.
+The Remuneration Committee is committed to ensuring that the Company's key Executive team is incentivised to drive sustainable earnings growth and returns to Shareholders, thereby creating a genuinely strong alignment of interests between management and investors.
 A robust, strategically focused equity-based long-term incentive policy is a key ingredient of this.

-Key Remuneration Decisions in the Year Ending 31 March 2023
+Key remuneration decisions in the year ending 31 March 2024